The WF-03 Cordless Freedom for Waterpik, does exactly what it was designed to do and offers a good clean of the interdental spaces.

 They are fairly easily inserted into the base of the flosser via a locked and watertight compartment.

-There are clear icons on which way to align the batteries.
+There are also clear icons inside the compartment that shows which way to align the batteries.

-There is no way to tell how much power remains in them, but you will find the pressure drops off or the unit stops completely.
+One of the biggest downsides to this battery setup is that there is no way to tell how much power remains in them.
+When the batteries are low the pressure drops off or the unit stops completely.
 It will then be time to change.

 I would suggest keeping a set on standby as it were, just in case.